janschill/flatmin/README.md

 > java.lang.NoClassDefFoundError: org/glassfish/json/jaxrs/JsonStructureBodyReader

 you have to add these two libraries `javax.json.jar` and `jsonp-jaxrs.jar`, both located in your `glassfish4/glassfish/modules`-path,  to you `Build Path`.

+## Database

+## Resources

+## Header

+## Authentication

+Traditional session-based authentication works as the client sends his login information to the server.
+The server accepts or rejects the data and creates a session and send the session token to the client.
+The client stores this token in a cookie and sends with every request this session token, which then gets validated by the server.
+This mechanism causes a problem, because RESTful services are stateless, which means the server does not hold any information about the client that are maintained over multiple responses/requests.
+This is the reason, we cannot use session based authentication in our RESTful API.

+Basic auth
+Send encoded login in every request header.
+Only secure when used with HTTPS.